homeymusic/mami.codi.R/README.md

 #### Notes on Dyads:

 - The dyads immediately below, from the timbre study, are true two-pitch dyads.
-True major thirds like C4 and E4, for example, only includes C4 and E4
+True major thirds like C4 and E4, for example, only include C4 and E4.

-- The intervals in the last few sections, further below, are actually three-pitch chords with the high and low pitches one octave apart framing the interval, for example: C4, E4 and C5
+- The intervals in the last few sections, further below, are actually three-pitch chords with the high and low pitches one octave apart, framing the interval.
+For example: C4, E4 and C5.

-- True two-pitch dyads versus octave-framed, three-pitch chords, might show different major-minor polarities
+- Two-pitch dyads versus octave-framed, three-pitch chords, might have different major-minor polarities

 - Consider two chords containing C4 and E4: